lfades/static-tweet/readme.md

 cp .env.example .env
 ```

-Once you add your API token to `.env`, it should look like this:
+Then add your API token to `.env`, it should look like this:

 ```bash
 TWITTER_API_TOKEN=...